Academic Division: Energy, Fluid Mechanics and Turbomachinery

 - Associate Professor, Massachusetts Institute of Technology, 1996-1999

-Simone Hochgreb is a professor in Engineering at the University of Cambridge, specialising in combustion and turbulent flows.
-Her early work was on chemical kinetics and air pollution, as relevant to internal combustion engines, including rapid compression machines, autoignition and particulate matter from gasoline engines.
-Her current work is in the application of laser diagnostics to gas turbine combustion using real and model flames, both under steady and unsteady conditions, particularly regarding stratified flames.
+Simone Hochgreb is a professor in Engineering at the University of Cambridge, specialising in combustion and turbulent reacting flows.
+Her current work is in the application of laser diagnostics to reacting flows using real and model flames, both under steady and unsteady conditions, particularly regarding stratified flames.
 She has previously held positions at MIT, Sandia National Labs.
-She is a Fellow of the Royal Aeronautics Society (2011), and has received the Royal Society Wolfson Merit Award (2003) and the Society of Automotive Engineers Ralph R. Teetor Award (1996).
+She is a Fellow of the Royal Aeronautics Society and the Combustion Insitute, and has received the Royal Society Wolfson Merit Award and the Society of Automotive Engineers Ralph R. Teetor Award.
 She holds a BSc from the University of São Paulo, and a PhD from Princeton University.